 Season pork butt with Traeger Pork & Poultry Rub on all sides.

 Wrap the pork in plastic wrap and refrigerate for 8 hours.

 For the Mop Sauce: In a nonreactive bowl, combine apple cider vinegar, beer, lemon juice, Worcestershire sauce and hot red pepper flakes.
 Set aside.

-When ready to cook, set the temperature to 180℉ and preheat, lid closed for 15 minutes.
+When ready to cook, set Traeger temperature to 180℉ and preheat, lid closed for 15 minutes.

 Remove the plastic from the pork butt and place the meat directly on the grill grate.
 Smoke for 3 hours, mopping with the mop sauce every hour after the first hour.

-For the Vinegar Sauce: In a mixing bowl, combine the apple cider vinegar, water, ketchup, brown sugar, salt, hot red pepper flakes, black pepper, and white pepper and stir until the salt and sugar crystals have dissolved.
+For the Vinegar Sauce: In a mixing bowl, combine the apple cider vinegar, 1-1/2 cups water, ketchup, brown sugar, salt, hot red pepper flakes, black pepper and white pepper.
+Stir until the salt and sugar crystals have dissolved.
 Taste for seasoning, adding more sugar or hot red pepper flakes as needed.
 Let sit for an hour for the flavors to develop.

 Carolina Coleslaw: In a mixing bowl, combine the shredded cabbage with about 1 cup of the vinegar sauce.
-We also added in about 1/4 cup diced red onion and a few shredded carrots.
+Add in about 1/4 cup diced red onion and a few shredded carrots.